akowalz/sentry-example-app/lunch-n-learn/slides.md

 # Step 7: Utilize Sentry's workflow

-### New issues should be looked at immediately.
+### Interruptible dev should look at new issues immediately.

 ---

 # Workflow for new issues:

-_always do one of the following:_
+_after triaging the issue, do one of the following_

-1. Release a fix, move to _Resolved_.
+1. Immediately release a fix, move to _Resolved_.
 2. Move to _Ignored_ - circle back when impact is more clear.
 3. Create a backlog item, leave a comment in Sentry.
-Move to _Resolved_ when you're done.
-4. Just don't do nothing.
+4. Don't do nothing.

 ---